 Moving Averages

-Abbreviated as MA, the moving average has long been considered one of the best swing trading indicators in technical analysis.
+Abbreviated as MA, the moving average is one of the best swing trading indicators in technical analysis.
 You’ll use it to confirm trends in price movement.
 Because this falls into the category of lagging indicators, you would rarely use the moving average to predict future price movement.

 There are two types of moving averages you should be aware of: exponential moving averages (EMA) and simple moving averages (SMA).
 Both are important, but the exponential moving averages will give you access to the most recent price action.